Skip to content

 • Jaundice (yellowing discolouration of the skin and sclera of the eyes, dark urine and pale stool).

 Not everyone who is infected will have all of the symptoms.
 Adults have signs and symptoms of illness more often than children, and the severity of disease increases in older age groups.
+It is uncommon for infected children under 6 years old to show symptoms, and jaundice only develops in 10% of cases.
 Recovery from symptoms following infection may be slow and may take several weeks or months.

-Hepatitis A infection does not cause chronic liver disease and is rarely fatal, but it can cause debilitating symptoms and fulminant hepatitis (acute liver failure), which is associated with high fatality rates.
+Hepatitis A infection does not cause chronic liver disease but it can cause debilitating symptoms and rarely fulminant hepatitis (acute liver failure), which is often fatal.

 Mode of transmission

-HAV is transmitted primarily by the faecal-oral route, that is, when an uninfected person contacts or ingests objects, food or water that has been contaminated with the faeces of an infected person.
-The virus can also be transmitted through close physical contact with an infectious person including sexual contact and not limited to anal-oral contact.
+HAV is transmitted primarily by the faecal-oral route when an uninfected person contacts objects or ingests food or water that has been contaminated with the faeces of an infected person.
+The virus can also be transmitted through close physical contact with an infectious person, including sexual contact and not limited to anal-oral contact.
 Hepatitis A outbreaks among men who have sex with men have been reported.
 Waterborne outbreaks, though infrequent, are usually associated with sewage-contaminated or inadequately treated water.

 Incubation period

-The incubation period of hepatitis A is usually 14 – 28 days and can be up to 50 days.
+The incubation period of hepatitis A is usually 14 to 28 days but can be up to 50 days.

 Management